 - If a woman is pregnant, HIV medication is part of the way mother to baby transmission can be prevented.

 A large study called PARTNER looked at 888 gay and straight couples (and 58,000 sex acts) where one partner was HIV positive and one was HIV negative.
 Results found that where the HIV positive partner was on effective treatment and had an undetectable viral load, there were no cases of HIV transmission whether they had anal or vaginal sex without a condom.

 The PARTNER study looked at couples where the HIV positive partner had a viral load below 200.
 An undetectable viral load is classed as being below 50 (although some tests can now measure below 20).
 However, before deciding to stop using condoms, it's a good idea to speak to your HIV doctor or nurse to make sure your viral load is undetectable.

 It's also important to remember that if you have sex without a condom other sexually transmitted infections (STIs) can be passed on.

 Sex without a condom can also result in an unplanned pregnancy if other contraception is not being used.

 Yes, HIV can also be passed on if you inject drugs and share injecting equipment (needles, syringes, swabs, spoons and other items) that has been used by someone with HIV.

-Also, a woman can give birth to a baby who also becomes infected.
-This could happen during child birth but can also take place while breastfeeding or in the womb before the baby is born.
-This is extremely rare in the UK because pregnant women take HIV medication to stop this happening.
+A woman can give birth to a baby who also becomes infected.
+This could happen during labour but can also take place while breastfeeding or in the womb before the baby is born.

 In countries that don’t have strict checks on the safety of their blood supply (this began in the UK in 1985), receiving contaminated blood can pass the virus on.
 This could also happen in countries that don’t screen other blood products, organs or sperm.